johan--/ruby_tutorial_projects/sample_app/README.md

 9.26 by checking for the right value of session[:forwarding_url].

 ### Chapter 11:
-* Add tests for the sidebar micropost count (including proper pluralization).
-  Listing 11.67 will help get you started.
 * Following the template in Listing 11.68, write a test of the image uploader in Section 11.4.
 As preparation, you should add an image to the fixtures directory (using, e.g, cp app/assets/images/rails.png test/fixtures/).
 (If